 You can select any available listening mode.

 This setting determines how Dolby EX encoded signals are handled.
 This setting is unavailable if no surround back speakers are connected.
 This setting is effective with Dolby Digital, Dolby Digital Plus and Dolby TrueHD only.

-• If the "Surround Back" setting is set to "None" (→ page 50), this setting cannot be selected.
+- If the "Surround Back" setting is set to "None" (→ page 54), this setting cannot be selected. - If the "Powered Zone 2" setting is set to "Yes" and Zone 2 is turned on, this setting cannot be selected.

-TrueHD Loudness Management
+■ TrueHD Loudness Management

-•On
+On